 Here are some good examples of flowers to choose for in season: Hydrangeas are good summer and fall flowers for wedding bouquets, Lilacs are late may (spring) flowers, Calla Lily are good spring and early summer flowers, and Carnations are good winter flowers.

 If you are not purchasing seasonal flowers, be sure to order around six weeks before the wedding.
 If your flowers need to be imported, you will typically get a better price if they are able to plan ahead.

 Any holiday that typically includes flowers, such as Valentine’s Day, is best to be avoided.
 The massive demand for flowers around many holidays simply drives their price upwards.
 Avoiding holidays can save you quite a bit of money.

 Typically, a wholesale order will be less expensive because they are accustomed to large orders.
 A wedding won’t be an unusual amount of work for them.

 12. Stick with Affordable Colors

 You may wish to choose the color scheme for your wedding based on how expensive that color of flower may be.
-For instance, blue and purple flowers are not commonly found in nature and will be more expensive than white, yellow, or red flowers.
-If you wish to have a blue or purple color scheme, you can always try using your flower arrangements to accent your wedding colors rather than match them.
+For instance, blue and burgundy flowers are not commonly found in nature and will be more expensive than white, yellow, or red flowers.
+If you wish to have a blue or burgundy color scheme, you can always try using your flower arrangements to accent your wedding’s colors rather than match them.